 - new mouth ulcers before the old ones heal

-- sores that don’t hurt
+- sores that are painless

 - mouth ulcers that extend to the lips